reduxjs/react-redux/docs/api/connect.md

 - default value: `shallowEqual: (objA, objB) => boolean` ( returns `true` when each field of the objects is equal )

-When pure, compares incoming props to its previous value.
+Compares incoming props to its previous value.

 You may wish to override `areOwnPropsEqual` as a way to whitelist incoming props.
 You'd also have to implement `mapStateToProps`, `mapDispatchToProps` and `mergeProps` to also whitelist props.
 (It may be simpler to achieve this other ways, for example by using [recompose's mapProps](https://github.com/acdlite/recompose/blob/master/docs/API.md#mapprops).)